JLadva1/JLadva1-Learning-Journal_Data-EngineerL5/01. Data Fundamentals/Data-Fundamentals-Notes.md

 ## 05/02/2025 13:30 - 16:30
 _Topic 2 Task 1_

-a.
-What is the usability score of this dataset and is it “good” or “bad”? - Good
+a.What is the usability score of this dataset and is it “good” or “bad”? - Good

-b.
-How is this usability score calculated? - Completness + Credibililty + Compatibility
+b.How is this usability score calculated? - Completness + Credibililty + Compatibility

-c.
-What are the two credibility issues with this dataset and why are they important? - Source/Provenance and Update Frequency
+c.What are the two credibility issues with this dataset and why are they important? - Source/Provenance and Update Frequency

 d.
 How many columns does this dataset have? - 35